Commute-ai/.github/docs/wow.md

 ## Milestones

-Weekly milestones track sprint scope: [commute.ai/milestones](https://github.com/Commute-ai/commute.ai/milestones)
+Weekly milestones track sprint scope and **only apply to user stories** in `.github` repo: [.github/milestones](https://github.com/Commute-ai/.github/milestones)

+Subtasks in code repos do not use milestones - they link to their parent user story instead.

 ## Communication